chrisco210/TempChamberView/README.md

 # Installation
 ## Downlading
 Clone the repository into the desired location.

+## Installing dependenceies
-After downloading, it is reccomended you redownload all dependencies by removing the node_modules folder (`rm -rf ./node_modules`), and then reinstalling them by running `npm install`.
+Before running, you must download dependencies by running `npm install`.

+After installing all node dependencies, you must compile materialize.scss to create the stylesheets.
+To do this, you can use the compile-css npm script by running `npm run compile-css`.

 ## Generating the database
 To create the database, run `node create-database.js`, which creates the sqlite database file, and initializes it with default tables and default logins (which you should change).
 Make sure to change the production variable in src/db.js to true BEFORE running this command, or the testing database will be created.
 If you wish you can test the database by running `node test-database.js` and making sure you get an expected output.